 I lost count of the times I said to myself the words ‘I am a bad mother’; whether it’s because I felt I could have done more or because I chose to do something for myself instead of sitting with my boys.
+Does that mean I am not a good mum?

-I thought if I pointed out where I was a ‘bad mother’ I’d eventually be able to be a ‘good mother’.
+I thought if I pointed out where I was a ‘bad mother’ I’d eventually be able to be a ‘good mum’.
 We always try to live by example, being our children’s primary caregiver.
 That automatically puts pressure on being the best version of ourselves for them.
 With that said, in the process of being the ‘best version of ourselves’, we tend to forget we are also human – regardless of the version of ourselves we’re at now or aspire to be at.

 As adults, we have the cognition to differentiate between ‘good’ and ‘bad’; which in turn translates what we teach our children about life.
 Children, especially under the age of 4, do not have their full cognition developed yet.
 Which means they don’t know what ‘good’ or ‘bad’ means outside what we teach them.
 Being a ‘good’ or ‘bad’ mother is a perception based on what we have been taught growing up along with the influences of religion, society, and culture.
 With the absence of this conditioning, children are yet to develop the concept of a ‘good parent’.